vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       *parameter*.

 `group cgparams unset` *name* *parameter*
-  Unset CGroup parameter *parameter* from group *name*.
+  Unset cgroup parameter *parameter* from group *name*.
 Selected cgroup parameters are reset, the rest is left alone and merely removed from `osctld` config.